mmartinezluis/hotel-booking/README.md

 * Admin users can create a new user right before booking a reservation.

 Hotel Booking is under development, and it currenlty supports the following functionalities:
 * Users can find hotel reservations by a given city in real-time.
 * Users can verify the availability of a reservation in real-time and can book a reservation.
+(Achieved: May 17)
+* Users can find hotel reservations by location, checkin date, checkout date, and number of guests.
+(Achieved: May 18)

 ## Getting Started
 To get started with the app, make sure you have Rails and Git installed on your machine.
 Clone the repo to your local machine: